mongodb/mongo/src/mongo/db/storage/README.md

 RecoveryUnit
 ------------
-**Q**: Should RecoveryUnit::syncDataAndTruncateJournal, RecoveryUnit::commitIfNeeded
-and RecoveryUnit::isCommitNeeded be static or in a different class?
+**Q**: Should RecoveryUnit::syncDataAndTruncateJournal be static or in a different class?
 I am not sure why they need to effect the instance of RecoveryUnit?
 **A**: These methods are effectively static in that they will only modify global state.
 However, these methods are virtual, which is why we aren’t declaring them as static.
 That being said, we will likely remove this methods from the public